fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 ### Package-specific Dependencies

-All package-specific charts are dependent on the `fusioncharts.js` core module.
+All package-specific charts are dependent on the `fusioncharts.js`.
 Therefore, whenever you include a package-specific chart in your project, it must be preceded by inclusion of `fusioncharts.js`.

-* To render a chart belonging to the PowerCharts package, load the PowerCharts module:
+* To render the charts specific to the PowerCharts package, include only `powercharts.js` along with `fusioncharts.js`:

 ```html
 <script src="path/to/local/fusioncharts.js"> </script>
 <script src="path/to/local/fusioncharts.powercharts.js"> </script>
 ```

-* To render a chart belonging to the FusionWidgets package, load the FusionWidgets module:
+* To render only the widgets specific to the FusionWidgets package, include the `fusionwidgets.js along with `fusioncharts.js`:

 ```html
 <script src="path/to/local/fusioncharts.js"> </script>